Introduction

 local interop = require "@antiraid/interop"

-local formatter = require "@antiraid/formatters"
+local promise = require "@antiraid/promise"

-Next, we create the embed. args.event_titlename
+Next, we create the embed using the events title

 -- Make the embed